Leadership Team

 Postdoctoral fellow in Biomedical EngineeringInitiative Three - 2023: Video Tutorial Series for Clinicians and Clinical Scientists

-Sarah Groves is developing the first of three videos designed to introduce clinicians to systems concepts and approaches.
+Sarah Groves developed the first of three videos designed to introduce clinicians to systems concepts and approaches.

 - Multiple meetings with Todd Stukenberg to brainstorm and outline first video